yahiaetman/ms-level-gen/README.md

 ## About

-This repository contains the code for the paper "Start Small: Training Level Generators from Nothing by Learning at Multiple Sizes".
+This repository contains the code for the paper "Start Small: Training Game Level Generators from Nothing by Learning at Multiple Sizes".
 It proposes a method to train level generators from nothing by starting at a small size.
 The method makes the following assumptions:
 - The probability of finding playable levels via random exploration is sufficiently high at small level sizes.
 - The generator can gain knowledge from learning at small sizes to start generating levels at larger sizes.